epiverse-trace/cfr/README.md

 function `cfr_rolling()`.
 Because there is a delay from onset-to-death, a simple “naive” calculation that just divides deaths-to-date by cases-to-date will underestimate severity.
-The `cfr_rolling()` function uses the `cfr_severity()` adjustment to account for delays, and instead compares deaths-to-date with cases-with-known-outcome-to-date.
+The `cfr_rolling()` function uses the `estimate_severity()` adjustment internally to account for delays, and instead compares deaths-to-date with cases-with-known-outcome-to-date.
 The adjusted estimate converges to the naive estimate as the outbreak declines and a larger proportion of cases have known outcomes.

 ``` r
 # Calculate the CFR without correcting for delays on each day of the outbreak